Hervar77/infinity-doc/mkdocs/api/infinity.http2.md

 Parameters:

 - data: `any`
-  >data to be sent (can be any object, number, string, etc.)
+  >Data to be sent (can be any object, number, string, etc.).

 Return type: `boolean`